MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticWorkFromAnywhereModelPerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereModelPerformance>`: The user experience analytics work from anywhere model performance.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereModelPerformance>: The user experience analytics work from anywhere model performance.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[CloudIdentityScore <Double?>]`: The user experience work from anywhere's cloud identity score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[CloudManagementScore <Double?>]`: The user experience work from anywhere's cloud management score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[CloudProvisioningScore <Double?>]`: The user experience work from anywhere's cloud provisioning score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[HealthStatus <String>]`: userExperienceAnalyticsHealthState
+  - `[HealthStatus <UserExperienceAnalyticsHealthState?>]`: userExperienceAnalyticsHealthState
   - `[Manufacturer <String>]`: The user experience work from anywhere's manufacturer name of the devices.
   - `[Model <String>]`: The user experience work from anywhere's model name of the devices.
   - `[ModelDeviceCount <Int32?>]`: The user experience work from anywhere's devices count for the model.
 Valid values -2147483648 to 2147483647
   - `[WindowsScore <Double?>]`: The user experience work from anywhere windows score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[WorkFromAnywhereScore <Double?>]`: The user experience work from anywhere overall score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementIdentity>: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: key: id of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: key: id of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: key: id of androidManagedStoreAppConfigurationSchema